tsuruko12/triggon/README.md

 - [Author](#author)

 ## Features
-- Switch multiple values at once with a single trigger point.
+- Switch multiple values at once with a single trigger point
-- No `if` or `match` statements needed.
+- No `if` or `match` statements needed
-- Switch both literal values and variables.
+- Switch both literal values and variables
-- Trigger early returns with optional return values.
+- Trigger early returns with optional return values
-- Automatically jump to other functions at a trigger point.
+- Automatically jump to other functions at a trigger point

 ## Planned Feature
-- Support switching beyond values and function calls—toward broader code behavior control.
+- Support switching beyond values and function calls—toward broader code behavior control

+## Upcoming Feature
+- Support for delayed trigger execution (e.g., after N seconds)

 ## Installation
 ```bash